1000oaks/1000oaks.github.io/thoughts/idea.md

 - GNOME is made by monkeys.
 Xfce does NOT support Wayland.
 Qt is so ugly.

+- Official listings of RISC-V pseudo-instructions are just after listings of RV32I instructions in RISC-V Spec Volume 1 Chapter 24 & 25.

+- He does NOT need to return.

 Dec 24, 2023

 - Two days of the crazy trip could come to an end finally with bonus.
 Hope I can complete PA3 Pt.3 before the night class on next Monday.